Pictures worth a thousand years

 “The online survey gave us a little bit of information about what a whole lot of people think,” Richardson said.
 “The mental modeling allowed us to dig deeper into their perspectives and understanding, develop a more comprehensive and shared understanding of the dunes ecosystem and threats to those ecosystems.”

-Arbogast believes physical, mental and photographic mapping projects over the past five years are thought to be the most detailed maps of coastal dunes in existence.
+Arbogast believes physical, mental and photographic mapping projects over the past five years are thought to be the most detailed maps of Michigan's coastal dunes ever constructed.
 Together, they create pictures worth a thousand years.
 This educational, scientific grounding has given researchers a better understanding of dunes’ centuries-old existence, and it presents future leaders the foundation they need to make informed decisions regarding dunes and the places around them for centuries to come.

 Protecting centuries-old sand through science